gramps-graphql/gramps-express/README.md

-**NOTE:** There is an updated version of GrAMPS that supports all server implementations that Apollo Server can handle.
-To check it out, visit https://github.com/gramps-graphql/gramps.
+**NOTE:** The GrAMPS core has been updated to support all server implementations supported by Apollo Server, plus extra tools to make it usable with other GraphQL frameworks.
+To reflect its flexibility, GrAMPS has been moved to https://github.com/gramps-graphql/gramps.

 <a href="https://gramps.js.org/"><img src="https://gramps.js.org/assets/img/gramps-banner.png" alt="GrAMPS · An easier way to manage the data sources powering your GraphQL server" width="450"></a>